dylan-lang/opendylan/documentation/getting-started-ide/source/debug.rst

 In some situations you can right-click to produce the shortcut menu, which contains several breakpoint manipulation commands.
 These are:

--  When you are browsing the project breakpoints in the project window’s Breakpoints page.
+-  When you are browsing the project breakpoints in the project window's Breakpoints page.
--  When you have selected a method in the project window’s Definitions or Sources page.
+-  When you have selected a method in the project window's Definitions or Sources page.
--  When you are browsing a generic function and have selected a method in the browser’s Methods page.
+-  When you are browsing a generic function and have selected a method in the browser's Methods page.
 -  When your mouse pointer is over a breakpoint icon in the leftmost column of either the editor window, the debugger source pane, or the browser Source page.